inexorgame-obsolete/wiki-mirror/Particle-System.md

 ### Dynamic attributes

-One of the main disadvantages of particle systems is that they are limited in extensibility.
+One of the main disadvantages of common particle systems is that they are not *modular* enough to allow extensibility.
 Therefore each type and instance of any component type is able to store **dynamic attributes**.
-If there is no attribute for, for example, the _drift_ of a particle, you can store it in the dynamic attributes.
-Dynamic attributes of the type level are copied into the instance level on creation time.
-For example by creating an emitter instance, the dynamic attributes of the parent emitter type is copied.
+For example if there is no attribute for the _drift_ of a particle, you can store this data as a dynamic attribute.
+Dynamic attributes on the implementation layer type are copied into the layer instance on creation time.
+For example by creating an emitter instance the dynamic attributes of the parent emitter type is copied.

 ### Particles

 Particles are the little things flying around?
 Wrong.
 For the particle system they are only **data objects**.
-What to do with them is up on the configuration of the system.
+What to do with this data is up to the architecture and configuration of the system.
 In general you can do what you want with them.
 You will need all of the other component types described below.

 So, here we will only describe the attributes of an particle object: